Crio-Bytes/Database/MongoDB/README.md

 ### MongoDB

-> MongoDB is a open-source document database and leading NoSQL database with the scalability and flexibility that you want with the querying and indexing.
+-   MongoDB is a open-source document database and leading NoSQL database with the scalability and flexibility that you want with the querying and indexing.

 ### MongoDB Atlas

-> MongoDB Atlas provides an easy way to host and manage your data in the cloud.
+-   MongoDB Atlas provides an easy way to host and manage your data in the cloud.
 MongoDB Atlas is a fully-managed cloud database.

 ---

-> Ever wondered how to store large files like pdfs or images into databases ?
+Ever wondered how to store large files like pdfs or images into databases ?
 If you have basic knowlegde of MySQL (A relational database), then you might know there is **blob** datatype which can be used to store pdfs.
 But how to do the same in MongoDB ?

-> MySQL is relational database and hence it is not recommended to use for storing large amount of files, instead many professionals use MongoDB (A document-oriented NoSQL) database for it.
+MySQL is relational database and hence it is not recommended to use for storing large amount of files, instead many professionals use MongoDB (A document-oriented NoSQL) database for it.

+Curious about knowing the difference between Relational & NoSQL databases?
+[Click here](https://www.geeksforgeeks.org/difference-between-sql-and-nosql/)

+---

+## **Think, Think, Think....**

+Do you know what is the maximum file size of any BSON-document that can be uploaded on MongoDB ?

+The answer is **16MB**.
+Ya !! only 16MB of BSON-document.
+Now you might wonder how to upload files which are larger than 16MB as now-a-days the camera's HDR images themselves are 5-6MB big or pdfs which we read generally are 30-40MB in size atleast.

 ### Now, the solution for storing big files is using **GridFS with MongoDB**.

 ### **GridFS**

-> GridFS is the MongoDB specification for storing and retrieving large files such as images, audio files, video files, etc. GridFS has the capability to store files even greater than its document size limit of 16MB.
+-   GridFS is the MongoDB specification for storing and retrieving large files such as images, audio files, video files, etc. GridFS has the capability to store files even greater than its document size limit of 16MB.
-> GridFS divides a file into chunks and stores each chunk(piece) of data in a separate document, each of maximum size 255K.
+-   GridFS divides a file into chunks and stores each chunk(piece) of data in a separate document, each of maximum size 255K.

+---

+# Pre-requisites

+1. Python3 should be installed on the system
+2. Basics of database system
+3. MongoDB basics
+4. Basic Python knowledge

 ---